 There is lots of useful information on RSI here.

-If you have sustained a repetitive strain injury, or hand-arm vibration injury whilst working in a garage, you may be able to make a garage mechanic injury claim.
+If you have sustained a repetitive strain injury, or hand-arm vibration injury whilst working in a garage, you may be able to make a motor vehicle repair accident claim.

 There are numerous harmful toxins in vehicle exhaust fumes that could cause a variety of different medical conditions.
 In a garage, the air could quickly become polluted to dangerous levels if the garage is not equipped with suitable ventilation.